Customer compensation and act of grace payments 109-07040000

 3 |

 See Resources page for a link to the form.
-Customers can confirm receipt of their application by calling 1800 995 496 if they have not received a written acknowledgement within 14 days.
+The agency will confirm receipt of the application within 14 days.
+If a customer has not received acknowledgement of their claim within 14 days, go to Step 8.
 Exceptions: for customers experiencing vulnerability and certain third parties, go to Step 5.
 If a compensation claim is received at a service centre, go to Step 7. |

 4 |